Jay Norvell: Nevada

 In 2017, Norvell was named head coach for the Nevada football program.
 The team struggled during Norvell's first year, going 3–9 in 2017.
 However, Norvell helped the team rebound the next season, with Nevada going 8–5 in 2018, including a 16–13 overtime victory in the 2018 Arizona Bowl over Arkansas State.
 Nevada posted winning records in 2019, 2020, and 2021 as well, and Norvell finished his tenure at Nevada recording a winning record in four of his five seasons.
 Norvell also led Nevada quarterback Carson Strong to back-to-back Mountain West Conference Offensive Player of the Year awards in 2020 and 2021.
 Norvell left Nevada to go to Colorado State.

 Colorado State

 On December 6, 2021, Colorado State hired Norvell to be their 24th head coach.
 Norvell's pass-heavy offensive style came as a stark contrast to previous head coach Steve Addazio's run-heavy smashmouth offense.
 Colorado State fired Norvell on October 19, 2025, midway through his fourth season.
 Norvell's record at Colorado State was 18–26, with one bowl appearance.

+Iowa

+In 2026, Norvell was hired as the running backs coach at the University of Iowa under head coach Kirk Ferentz.